Measurement noise susceptibility in quantum estimation

+where $\| A \|_1 = \textrm{Tr}\sqrt{A A^\dagger}$ is the trace norm.
+Notice, that $\chi$ depends on $F_\textrm{C}$, $\rho_\theta$, $\dot \rho_\theta$ and the extremal logarithmic derivatives only.
+When an outcome $i$ has a vanishing probability, $p_i \rightarrow 0$ but its contribution to the CFI, $p_i l^2_i$ remains finite and non-zero, then $l_i^2 \rightarrow \infty$, which implies that either $l_1^2$ or $l_k^2$ diverges, and hence, $\chi$ diverges as well according to \eqref{chian}.
+This reflects the fact, that the contribution to the CFI resulting from an outcome with a very low probability may be completely washed out by a very small measurement noise, and the chosen measurement is not likely to be practical.

 When there are many measurements which lead to the same CFI, the FI MeNoS may help to judge, which one is more robust and hence more suitable for practical purposes---the one with lower $\chi$.
-Consider, in particular, a measurement in which an outcome $i$ has a vanishing probability, $p_i \rightarrow 0$ but its contribution to the CFI, $p_i l^2_i$ remains finite and non-zero.
-This may only be achieved when $l_i^2 \rightarrow \infty$, which implies that either $l_1^2$ or $l_k^2$ diverges, and hence, $\chi$ diverges as well according to \eqref{chian}.
-This reflects the fact, that the contribution to the CFI resulting from an outcome with a very low probability may be completely washed out by a very small measurement noise.
-Such measurements are not likely to be practical.

 It is especially interesting to find the minimum of $\chi \left[ \bm{M} \right]$ over all QCRB-sat. measurements,

 since the corresponding measurement $\bm{M}$ should be regarded as the most robust among the most informative measurements.
 This task is tractable thanks to the exact formula \eqref{chian}---we demonstrate exemplary solutions to this problem in the next two paragraphs.